MelissaDTH/marketplace-webshop/README.md

 ## :construction: Still under construction :construction:

- * The shopping cart is not fully operating
- * Because of the incomplete shopping cart, the checkout page with shipping information is not reachable yet
  * Logged in customers can not add a product or comment yet
  * Let the footer stick to the bottom!